pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

-As an aside, if you will use these function also in your test suite, and your test suite needs to setup the application more than once, you will also need a ``close_application()`` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called again.
+As an aside, if you will use these function also in your test suite, and your test suite needs to set up the application more than once, you will also need a ``close_application()`` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called again.
 If doesn't really matter